-Twitter photo crop algorithm age, weight bias
+Twitter photo crop algorithm dropped due to age, weight bias

 Operator: Twitter